Information for 2018-19:

-Note that the assessment pattern for next year has changed: there is a written assignment (in the form of a critical anthology; more details will be provided in class) due in week 9 or 10 of Term 1 (40% of your mark), and an essay that you devise in consultation with your tutor (5000 words) due in Term 3 (60% of your mark).
+Note that the assessment pattern for this year has changed: there is a written assignment (in the form of a critical anthology; more details will be provided in class) due in week 10 of Term 1 (40% of your mark), and a 5000-word essay that you devise in consultation with your tutor due in week 3 of Term 3 (60% of your mark).

 "Twentieth-century U.S. literature" encompasses an extraordinarily diverse range of texts, and there are many ways in which its history could be traced and constructed.
 This module offers one particular route through this vibrant and divergent literary field.

 Across the eighteen weeks of the module we will examine a range of American writing produced between the end of the First World War and the dawn of the 21st century.
 We'll look at some major American writers, but also consider the evolving path of American literary history in the twentieth century, its relationship to the social upheavals of the times as well as to the aesthetic and generic development of American art and writing.
 We'll look at novels, short stories, poetry and plays, and consider the changing fate of these forms in the age of modernism and postmodernism.
 Some of the fundamental issues of twentieth-century American life (wars in Europe and Vietnam, the civil rights movement, second wave feminism, the triumph of late capitalism, urbanism and its discontents, religion and secularism, etc.) will be explored alongside a wide variety of literary forms and styles: from the modernist novella and the postwar realist novel, through the experimentalism of Native American writing and New Journalism, to genre fiction, theatre, painting, and film.

 This is a Pathway Approved Option for the North American Pathway and one of the Distributional Requirements for the English Pathway .
 It can also be selected as an option under the remaining Pathways.

 By the end of this module you should have: